ArtifactDB/artifactdb-backend/docs/design/auth.md

 end ensures there was no accidental manipulation of the context itself during the request, as well as ensure the next request starts from a fresh, empty context.

-This user object contains information such as her `unixID` (taken from `preferred_username`), the resource she's trying to access (the path), the roles if any, the raw and parsed JWT token.
+This user object contains information such as her login/username (taken from `preferred_username`), the resource she's trying to access (the path), the roles if any, the raw and parsed JWT token.
 Optionally, the middleware can enrich distribution lists and Active Directory groups membership, if such information providers are declared in the configuration.